The Worry Website: Summary

 There were originally planned to be only six stories, with one being submitted by a fan through a competition.
 However, the winning entry by then 12-year-old Lauren Roberts, "Of Mums and Wizards" (Lisa's worry) ended so sadly that Wilson was motivated to write a seventh story to give the book a happier ending.

 Holly: Worry 1

 This story was initially published on the Internet one year before the book's publication.

 Holly lives with her cute younger sister Hannah and her father.
 She thinks Hannah's Reception class teacher, Miss Morgan, is going to be her stepmother, as she has started dating her father.
 Holly wishes that her stepmother will be wicked.
-Holly likes Miss Morgan, but when she finds out that her father is dating with her, decides to loathe her.
+Holly likes Miss Morgan, but when she finds out that her father is dating her, decides to loathe her.
 When they are dating, Holly spends more time with Miss Morgan, but never gives the teacher a chance to get on with her.
 Holly becomes foes with Miss Morgan, and then when they are going shopping together, Miss Morgan says she is getting sick of Holly behaving horrible to her.
 Then they both become best friends.